playlyfe/playlyfe-csharp-sdk/README.md

     client_id: ""
     client_secret: ""
     type: 'client' or 'code'
-    redirect_uri: 'The url to redirect to' #only for auth code flow
+    redirect_uri: 'The url to redirect to' //only for auth code flow
-    store: token => { Console.WriteLine('storing'); }  # The lambda which will persist the access token to a database.
+    store: token => { Console.WriteLine('storing'); }  // The lambda which will persist the access token to a database.
 You have to persist the token to a database if you want the access token to remain the same in every request
     load:  delegate {
         var dict = new Dictionary<string, string>();
         return dict;
-    } # The lambda which will load the access token.
+    } // The lambda which will load the access token.
 This is called internally by the sdk on every request so that the access token can be persisted #between requests
 )
 ```
 In development the sdk caches the access token in memory so you don't need to provide the store and load lambdas.
 But in production it is highly recommended to persist the token to a database.
 It is very simple and easy to do it with redis.
 You can see the test cases for more examples.